 In South Carolina, all crimes carry a range of possible sentences.
 If it is not possible to get your charge reduced (or have your charge dismissed entirely), then the next best option may be to focus on reducing your sentence.

 This is something that your criminal defense lawyer can do during the pre-trial phase of your case as well.
-Whether the circumstances of your case warrant a mitigated sentence or the prosecutor’s office is overloaded and simply needs to get cases off of its docket, there are a number of potential strategies for targeting a reduced sentence in South Carolina.
+Whether the circumstances of your case warrant a mitigated sentence or the prosecutor’s office is overloaded.
+It needs to get cases off of its docket; several potential strategies for targeting a reduced sentence in South Carolina.

 4. Helping You Seek Entry Into a Diversionary Program